 Apply a salicylic acid solution or creams for thick, scaly skin.
 This removes the top layer of skin.
 But these may irritate other skin areas.

 Use a moisturizer that prevents the loss of moisture into the air.
 Ointments that are greasy are the best, but you may prefer creams.

-Cortisone creams may help dry, itchy skin
+Try cortisone creams.
+They may help dry, itchy skin.

 Try using a humidifier in your home.
 If dry skin isn’t helped with these treatments, your healthcare provider may prescribe a prescription medicine to apply to your skin.